AustinCundiff/AustinCundiff.github.io/_posts/2023-03-14-parameter-injection-to-rce.md

 ---
 ## Background

 After performing my recon on a private program, I came across a pretty standard web form that accepted around 10 different numerical values, performed some calculations, and then emailed the results back to the user.
+The exact nature of the application was unknown to me as the math it was performing was well beyond what I have learned.

 This behavior piqued my interest as this was on a more obscure subdomain, it accepted a lot of variables, and probably passed input to something that wasn't designed for the web.

 Here is an example of what the web form looked like:
 ![Web-Form](/assets/param-rce-web-form.jpg)

-I submitted the form a few times and after fumbling with the parameters, I got an email back with what looked like terminal output (the misaligned pipes are a dead giveaway).
+After submitting the form a few times, I got the impression that the application was not being stored in any permanent manner and may instead be using temporary files.
+The parameters were also unusual, as there were many client-side checks to ensure the numbers were within an acceptable range for the back-end application.

+After brute-forcing some numerical values, I finally got an email with output that seemed designed for a command line tool.
+I get excited any time I see back-end command line functionality reflected anywhere in a web app.
+Chances are decent that there may be a command injection vulnerability if we can figure out how to smuggle a command to the back-end service.

 ![Email-Output](/assets/param-rce-email-output.jpg)